elbywan/wretch/README.md

 #### json(jsObject: Object)

-Sets the content type header, stringifies an object and sets the request body.
+Sets the "Content-Type" header, stringifies an object and sets the request body.

 ```js
 const jsonObject = { a: 1, b: 2, c: 3 }